Learnability of a hybrid quantum-classical neural network for graph-structured quantum data: Res-HQCNN learns graph-structured quantum data

 \subsection{Res-HQCNN with graph-structured quantum data}

-Res-HQCNN is a powerful hybrid quantum-classical neural network due to the combining of quantum neural network and residual approach.
-It can learn an arbitrary unitary transformation efficiently, and has strong robustness for noisy quantum data \cite{liang2021hybrid}.
-Here we will make use of this architecture to learn graph-structured quantum data, so that we could find its potential quantum advantages with the help of residual connection.
+Res-HQCNN is a powerful hybrid quantum-classical neural network that combines the expressivity of quantum neural networks with the training stability introduced by residual connections.
+This architecture has been shown to efficiently approximate arbitrary unitary transformations and demonstrates strong robustness against noise in quantum data \cite{liang2021hybrid}.
+In this work, we apply Res-HQCNN to graph-structured quantum data in order to explore its potential quantum advantages, particularly leveraging the residual design to enhance learning efficiency and generalization across structured quantum datasets.

 Assume Res-HQCNN has $L$ hidden layers.
 Each quantum perceptron represents single qubit.
-Denote the number of nodes in layer $l$ as $m_l$, and for convenience, we assume $m_{l-1}\leq m_l$ for $l=1,2,\cdots,L+1$.
-Here $l=0$ and $l=L+1$ represent the input and output layers respectively.
+The number of nodes in layer $l$ is denoted as $m_l$.
+In this paper, we assume $m_{l-1}\leq m_l$ for $l=1,2,\cdots,L+1$. $l=0$ and $l=L+1$ represent the input and output layers respectively.
 It is also important to emphasize that the output state of layer $l$ is not the real input of layer $l+1$ in Res-HQCNN.
-According to the residual block structure in Figure.\ref{Figure1}(b), the right input state of layer $l+1$ is an addition of the output and input state of layer $l$.
+According to the residual block structure in Fig.\ref{Figure1}(b), the right input state of layer $l+1$ is an addition of the output and input state of layer $l$.
+In Fig.\ref{figure2}, we present the model of Res-HQCNN with graph-structured quantum data.

-In Figure.\ref{figure2}, we show the model of Res-HQCNN with graph-structured quantum data.
-For better understanding, we take Res-HQCNN with one hidden layer $[2,\Tilde{3},2]$ as an example.
-Here a 1-dimensional list of natural numbers means the number of perceptrons in the corresponding layer.
-A tilde on the top of the natural number means that there is a residual block structure acting on the corresponding layer.

-In Figure.\ref{figure2}, the input layer has two perceptions, so the Hilbert space for the graph-structured quantum data is $\mathbb{C}^2 \bigotimes \mathbb{C}^2$.
-The vertices $v_1$ and $v_3$ are unsupervised, while $v_2$ supervised.
-We apply the quantum perceptrons layer-wise from top to bottom in the feedforward Res-HQCNN $[2,\Tilde{3},2]$, so in the first step we have